kagbodji/sessions.nvim/README.md

 })
 ```

+In this eaxmple, the command `SessionsSave foo` will write the
+session file [cwd]/.nvim/session/foo

 When absolute is true, the `session_filepath` will store all session files.
 In the following example, all session files will be stored in the nvim data/sessions
 directory (`~/.local/share/nvim/sessions` on a Unix-like system)